nrodrigues/gdub/README.md

   - [Spencer Allain's Gradle Forum Post](http://gsfn.us/t/33g0l)
   - [Phil Swenson's Gradle Forum Post](http://gsfn.us/t/39h67)

-Here are the issues I feel are most important, and the ones gdub attempts to
+Here are the issues I feel are most important, and the ones gradlew attempts to
 address:

 ### You have to provide a relative path to `build.Gradle`